 The heart is the hardest working muscle in the body.
 In fact, it pumps almost 2,500 gallons of blood per day around your body.
 Before you die, your heart will have beaten around three billion times.

 You can take this pressure off of your heart.
 How?
 Well, by controlling your blood pressure.
-One way to control your blood pressure is with the best blood pressure monitor possible.
-We’ll explain why.
+One way to control your blood pressure is with the best blood pressure monitor.
+Why should you but the best blood pressure monitor?
+There are many reasons, so let us explain.

 As you age, most of the muscles in your body become weaker and weaker each day.
 In fact, after middle age, you’ll lose about three percent of your muscle mass each year.